How Much Does a Criminal Defense Attorney Cost?

 If I’m Innocent, Do I Need an Attorney?

 Innocent people unfortunately end up in jail all the time, due to evidence that leads to incorrect conclusions about certain crimes.
-An experienced criminal defense attorney with a proven track record can fight for your freedom, ensuring that the truth about your case is upheld.
+Whether you need a San Diego sex crimes attorney or white collar crime lawyer, an experienced criminal defense attorney with a proven track record can fight for your freedom, ensuring that the truth about your case is upheld.

 If I’m Guilty, Should I Hire a Criminal Lawyer?